galagino/galagino/.github/README.md

 * Flash and PSRAM SPI configs for maximum speed available on each ESP32 version.

+* Many code cleanups for reduced RAM used - with 44 games around 260k free heap (Flash is the limiting factor, you need and ESP32 with 8MiB of flash).

 * mos6502 emulation (WIP)

 ### Limitations